-Professional moving companies and moving truck rental companies will offer multiple truck sizes for your needs.
-It becomes a bit tricky when you need to move a very large home (5 bedrooms or more).
-If you do need to move a very large house, a freight moving company may offer a better option.
+Professional moving companies and moving truck rental companies offer multiple truck sizes for your needs, but it does start to get a bit tricky when you need to move a very large home (five bedrooms or more).
+If you find yourself in that position, a freight moving company may be a better option.

-For most, hiring professional movers or renting a moving truck will provide all the necessary space.
+For most people, hiring professional movers or renting a moving truck will provide the necessary space to fit your belongings.

 Professional Moving Company vs Truck Rental: How Much Do They Cost?

-With a truck rental, the cost will depend on the mileage, in some cases.
-It will also be determined by the location you will return the truck to when you’re done.
-A one-way truck rental will have a different cost compared to a local truck rental.
+The cost of a truck rental will largely depend on the mileage used and the location you return the truck to once you’re done.
+A one-way truck rental will be priced differently than a local truck rental.

 Cost for a Local Move